Clinton St/SE 12th Ave station

+Light rail station in Portland, Oregon, U.S.

 Clinton Street/Southeast 12th Avenue station is a MAX Orange Line station located at 1229 Southeast Gideon Street in Portland, Oregon's Hosford-Abernethy neighborhood, in the United States.
 The sculpture Intersection is installed at the station.

 Bus service

-As of 18 September 2022, this station is served by the following bus lines:
+As of 23 August 2026, this station is served by the following bus lines: